 - Turn off the Traeger, leaving the cheesecake in.
 Let that cool, in the Traeger for 30mins.

-- Pop in the fridge.
+- Pop in the fridge to cool before cutting.